sgmills2/fairhome/research/QUICK_START.md

 ## 🚀 Get Started in 5 Minutes

-This guide will help you run the cost-benefit analysis tool locally.
+This guide will help you run the Cost-Impact analysis tool locally.

 ---